Navigation

 Complications are when problems occur during or after the operation.
 These complications don’t happen very often, but it’s good to be aware of them.

-Complications that may occur around the time of shoulder replacement surgery include the following.
+Complications of shoulder replacement surgery include the following.

 • Infection of the wound or joint.
 Your surgeon may give you antibiotics around the time of surgery to help prevent this.

-• Fracture (breakage) of your upper arm bone either during or after the operation.
+• A break (fracture) of your upper arm bone, either during, or after the operation.

-• Accidental damage to nerves, muscles and blood vessels around your shoulder.
+• Damage to nerves, muscles and blood vessels around your shoulder.
 Over time, some nerve injuries may get better and some even recover completely.

 • instability of your shoulder joint, which may even move out of its socket (dislocate)